 To meet a customer’s request, a MaaS operator hosts a diverse menu of transport options, including (but not limited to) public transport, active modes such as walking and cycling, ride/ car/bike-sharing, taxi, and car rental or lease, or a combination thereof.
 MaaS aims to be the best value proposition for users, societies, and the environment.

-Smart Cambridge is exploring how MaaS solutions could offer more sustainable travel options and improve people’s lives in Greater Cambridge and beyond.
+The Smart team is exploring how MaaS solutions could offer more sustainable travel options and improve people’s lives in and around Cambridgeshire and Peterborough, and beyond.